Ayamma

 Ayamma: Music in the Forest is a 2016 magical fusion cultural film, written by Vivian Chiji, directed by Chris Eneaji, and produced by Emem Isong.
 The film explores Africa culture richly, exploring the culture of the Ibibio people of Nigeria.
 It is clouded with music, dance and comedy.
 Its stars stellar performances from Adesua Etomi, Wale Ojo, Majid Michel, Ime Bishop Umoh, Theresa Edem, Moses Armstrong and others.
 A loan was administered from The Bank of the Industry to fund the film.

 Plot

 Prince Daraima, the charming heir to Obong Ikpaisong, repeatedly dreams of Ihuoma, the poor but beautiful maiden whose beauty is matched only by her voice.
 In Daraima's dreams, flowers blossom and birds gather when Ihuoma sings.
 He is in love with the girl of his dreams.
 In the real world, Prince Daraima, readied to marry Princess Ama, the daughter to a neighboring monarch.
-During a dance presentation to welcome Princess Ama to the kingdom, Prince Daraima is shocked to see that one of the dancing maidens is Ihuoma-a girl whose hitherto exists only in her dreams.
+During a dance presentation to welcome Princess Ama to the kingdom, Prince Daraima is shocked to see that one of the dancing maidens is Ihuoma-a girl who, hitherto exists only in her dreams.
 Unbeknownst to him, this is Iko, a poor maiden in the village who is an exact replica of Ihuoma and strangely possessing the same singing genius.
 Princess Ama observes her groom-to-be captivated by Iko and resolves to nip this obvious threat in the bud.